KiranCNayak/rn_app_03_wallpaper_app/README.md

-# Wallpaper app by KCN
+# Wallpaper App by KCN

 ### Features included in this app